jnozzi/cocoadev.com/markdown/NSTableView.md

 Hi,

 Drag-reordering of an [[NSTableView is giving me a major headache at the moment.
-The only code I've found that comes close to helping is the Bookmarks example (http://homepage.mac.com/mmalc/General/CocoaExamples/Bookmarks.zip), but when I implement the General/DNDArrayController subclass, although drag and drop works, the dropped record is immediately deleted.
+The only code I've found that comes close to helping is the Bookmarks example (http://homepage.mac.com/mmalc/CocoaExamples/Bookmarks.zip), but when I implement the DNDArrayController subclass, although drag and drop works, the dropped record is immediately deleted.

 I'm trying to maintain a simple list of clients, with the user able to drag-reorder them.
 Not after copying or dragging from finder, or anything fancy like that; just reordering existing contents.
 Surely this shouldn't be so difficult....?
 Could anyone point me in the right direction?